Pedestrian Accident Attorneys in Hamden

 - Opening the car door into the path of a jogger or a person on a bicycle, electric bike, or electric foot scooter

-- Leaving a car door open longer than necessary if it blocks a sidewalk, shoulder or bike lane
+- Leaving a car door open longer than necessary if it blocks a sidewalk, shoulder, or bike lane

-Aggressive Advocacy On Your Behalf
+Aggressive Advocacy on Your Behalf

-On your behalf, our New Haven attorneys fight for damages, both economic and noneconomic.
+On your behalf, our New Haven attorneys fight for damages, both economic and non-economic.
 Those include the following:

 - Current and future medical expenses, including surgeries, therapies, and other costs